Continued from Sussex Stories 1

 Imagine no computers (it's easy if you try)

 Imagine a university with no computers or internet.
 That was the university I joined in 1990.
 Students wrote their essays by hand.
 Staff also hand-wrote their reading lists and gave them to secretaries to type.
 They were not stored on a disk of any kind so when you revised the reading list next year the whole thing had to be retyped again from scratch.
-There was no email, no smartphones, so no messages, notifications, or news updates through the day.
+There was no email, no smartphones, so no messages, notifications, or news updates throughout the day.
 Working at home, there was just a paper newspaper in the morning, the TV news at midday and 6pm, a landline for anything urgent, but it rarely rang.
 I left mine on an answerphone with a small tape in it to record messages, in those days pretty hi-tech.
 There was no caller ID so that was how you screened your calls.
 When you sat down to read a book on a day working at home you just did that all day with no distractions or communications at all.
 It was much calmer and in-depth and I miss it a lot.

 To be fair, there was one huge computer in a cavernous room in the main administrative building programmed by tape with holes punched in it fed in.
 I think it managed the payroll.
 It was run by staff wearing white coats.
 Then personal computers with floppy disks started to come on the scene.
 The Dean of our school decided to use school funds to offer everyone either a PC on their desk at work or two word processors, one they could have at home and one at work.
 It was seen by many at the university as a profligate and irresponsible use of school funds but it showed great foresight.
 I chose the two word processors, and for the first time my desk at work became not a blank space with huge piles of paper teetering on it.
 A machine sat on the desk but to the side for use now and then rather than a constant presence in front of me.
 We had repeated computer problems at the time, floppy disks getting corrupted, computers freezing etc, and a computer help centre in a different building that struggled to keep up.